API Stability Notice

 (hash * 31 +

-? this.id | 0
+? value.id | 0

-: this.id
+: value.id

 .toString()